luballe/road_speeds_from_vehicle_positions/README.md

 # Road speeds from vehicle positions
-These are a collection of scripts to determine road speeds from vehicle positions.
-This work was done for the project for calculating  speeds of roads with preferential lane where buses of the zonal system (SITP) transit in Bogotá Colombia.
+This work was carried out within the framework of the project to calculate and display the speeds of the 18 corridors with preferential lane of the zone buses of the SITP system in Bogotá Colombia.
 The datasource has GPS info of 9000+ buses every 5 seconds.